julianeugarten/julianeugarten/publications.md

 ### Academic Service and Professional Memberships

-- Co-organizer of the conference *Fanfiction and the Ancient World*(https://docs.google.com/document/d/1HgNU4YJSQGLpLo-Fizs18RVGYNK4I0pMTe2XKVViue4/edit#heading=h.swjnpbrhknfc) (October 2024).
+- co-organizer of the conference *Fanfiction and the Ancient World*(https://docs.google.com/document/d/1HgNU4YJSQGLpLo-Fizs18RVGYNK4I0pMTe2XKVViue4/edit#heading=h.swjnpbrhknfc) (October 2024).

 - editor of  [Culture Weekly](https://culture-weekly.com/), the blog of the department of Arts and Culture Studies at Radboud University.
 (September 2023 - present)